RamyBoutegrabet/first_FastAPI/README.md

     - path ops definition post restructuration
     - started working on the documentation (added tags to the /docs)
     - Started working on authentication
+    - Will now add tokenization to the authentication
 # To Do :

-    -  Will now add tokenization to the authentication
+    - Will force users to login in order to access the content of the app